Is god still in the details?

 ON TUESDAY 19TH AUGUST 1969 — THE NEW YORK TIMES PUBLISHED AN OBITUARY TRIBUTING TO THE DEATH OF THE LEADER OF MODERN ARCHITECTURE — LUDWIG MIES VAN DE ROHE.
-BESIDES AN ACCLAIM FOR THE GREATEST OF HIS WORKS, A SIMPLE PHRASE “GOD IS IN THE DETAILS” HAS EMERGED TO OUR HISTORY.
-THE QUOTE CONCISELY REFERS TO THE IDEA THAT DETAILS MATTER, DEFINING DESIGNS SHOULD PAY ATTENTION TO THE DETAILS.
-BUT FOR NOW IN 2018 OR ALMOST 49 YEARS LATER.
+BESIDES THE PRAISES FOR THE GREATNESS OF HIS WORKS, A SIMPLE PHRASE “GOD IS IN THE DETAILS” HAS EMERGED IN OUR HISTORY.
+THE QUOTE CONCISELY REFERS TO THE IDEA THAT DETAILS MATTER, DEFINING THAT DESIGNS SHOULD PAY ATTENTION TO THE DETAILS.
+BUT TODAY IN 2020 OR ALMOST 50 YEARS LATER.
 IS GOD STILL IN THE DETAILS?

-ROM DESIGN studio has made a great impact on Thailand art and design circle.
+Rom Design studio has made a great impact on Thailand art and design circle.
 “We created products based on creativity and meaning.
-Our production consisted of timeless pieces, which fulfil the need of today but communicating a lasting message for the future.
-In other words, we cultivated identities without an expiry date as this is what we believe a great design should do.
-So that we greatly paid an attention on the details to respond our concerns reach out for the people, surrounding space and course of actions, and that’s how values are created.
+Our production consisted of timeless pieces, which fulfil the needs of today but at the same time communicating a lasting message for the future.
+In other words, we cultivated identities without an expiry date, as this is what we believe great designs should do.
+Therefore, we pay great attention to the details, including our philosophy on reaching out to people, surrounding space and course of actions; that’s how values are created.
 Despite the clean and simple appearance, each design communicated meaning, life and connections through the details.”

-And yes, finally, for now in 2018 or 49 year later.
-God is still in the details!
+And yes, finally, now in 2020 or 50 years later.
+God is still in the details.